qteatime/kate/README.md

 Kate is a fantasy handheld console designed for simpler story-rich games, like Visual Novels and 2d RPGs.
 It looks like an old handheld, but runs on Windows, Mac, Linux, or in your browser.
 That way, you can easily and **safely** share small games as a single file that can run anywhere; and players can install and play it without worrying too much about security, since it's all sandboxed!

-You dive into more details about the concept and technical specifications on [Kate's Concept Paper](./CONCEPT.md).
+You can dive into more details about the concept and technical specifications on [Kate's Concept Paper](./CONCEPT.md).

 You can try Kate directly from your web-browser: go to https://kate.qteati.me/ and install the `hello.kart` file provided in this repository by drag-dropping it over the console.